BenSheridanEdwards/Basic_Calculator_Ruby/README.md

 ### Edge Cases

-- An error is raised when a user tries to input the name of a number rather than the integer, for example "one + one".
+- An error is raised when a user tries to input the name of a number rather than the integer or float, for example "one + one"
-- An error is raised when a user tries to use an invalid operator or one that is not currently supported, for example "1 = 1" or "10 % 2".
+- An error is raised when a user tries to use an invalid operator or one that is not currently supported, for example "1 = 1" or "10 % 2"
-- An error is raised when a user tries to divide by zero.
+- An error is raised when a user tries to divide a number by zero

 ## Code